 Although the term “financials” is often used when describing ERP software, financials and ERP are not the same thing.
 Financials refers to a subset of modules within ERP.

-Financials are the business functions relating to the finance department of an organisation and includes modules for financial accounting, subledger accounting, accounting hub, payables and receivables, revenue management, billing, grants, expense management, project management, asset management, joint venture accounting, and collections.
+Financials are the business functions relating to the finance department of an organisation and includes modules for financial accounting, sub ledger accounting, accounting hub, payables and receivables, revenue management, billing, grants, expense management, project management, asset management, joint venture accounting, and collections.

-Financials software uses reporting and analytical capabilities to comply with the reporting requirements of governing bodies, such as the International Financial Reporting Standards Foundation (IFRS), Financial Accounting Standards Board (FASB) for Generally Accepted Accounting Principles in the United States (GAAP), as well as for other countries (HGB in Germany and PCG in France, for example).
+Financial software uses reporting and analytical capabilities to comply with the reporting requirements of governing bodies, such as the International Financial Reporting Standards Foundation (IFRS), Financial Accounting Standards Board (FASB) for Generally Accepted Accounting Principles in the United States (GAAP), as well as for other countries (HGB in Germany and PCG in France, for example).

-For public organisations, financials software has to be able to produce periodic financial statements for governing regulators, such as the US Securities and Exchange Commission (SEC) (with reports such as quarterly 10-Q and annual 10-K), European Securities and Markets Authority (ESMA), and others.
+For public organisations, financial software has to be able to produce periodic financial statements for governing regulators, such as the US Securities and Exchange Commission (SEC) (with reports such as quarterly 10-Q and annual 10-K), European Securities and Markets Authority (ESMA), and others.
 For these types of financial reports, a narrative reporting tool is used.
 The person who is ultimately responsible for financials is the CFO.

 ERP also integrates with front-office applications to build holistic views of customers, including customer relationship management (CRM) solutions.
-Additionally, cloud-based ERP applications are often embedded with next-generation technologies, such as the internet of things (IoT), blockchain, AI, machine learning, and digital assistants.
+Additionally, cloud-based ERP applications are often embedded with next-generation technologies, such as the Internet of Things (IoT), blockchain, AI, machine learning, and digital assistants.

-These advanced technologies deliver data and capabilities that not only enhance many traditional ERP functions; they create new opportunities for increased efficiencies, new services, and deeper insight across an enterprise.
+These advanced technologies deliver data and capabilities that not only enhance many traditional ERP functions; but they create new opportunities for increased efficiencies, new services, and deeper insight across an enterprise.
 Since ERP systems are comprehensive across an enterprise, their management often involves a partnership with the CFO as well as the CIO, COO, and other key executive leaders.

-Cloud-based ERP applications are often embedded with next-generation technologies, such as the internet of things (IoT), blockchain, AI, machine learning, and digital assistants.
+Cloud-based ERP applications are often embedded with next-generation technologies, such as the Internet of Things (IoT), blockchain, AI, machine learning, and digital assistants.

 ERP fundamentals